baconjs/bacon.js/README.md

 <a name="observable-onvalue"></a>
 [`observable.onValue(f)`](#observable-onvalue "observable.onValue(@ : Observable[A], f : A -> void) : Unsubscriber") subscribes a given handler function to the observable.
 Function will be called for each new value.
 This is the simplest way to assign a side-effect to an observable.
-The difference to the `subscribe` method is that the actual stream values are received, instead of [`Event`](#event) objects.
+The diference to the `subscribe` method is that the actual stream values are received, instead of [`Event`](#event) objects.
 [`stream.onValue`](#stream-onvalue) and [`property.onValue`](#property-onvalue) behave similarly, except that the latter also